Dominique Russell

-Born in 1991 in Essex, she lives and works in London.
+Born in 1991 in Essex, I live and work in London.

-As a collector-artist, she recontextualises these objects through photography, sculpture, and oral history, revealing how they reflect the societal values, trends, and personal narratives that shape our world.
+As a collector-artist, I recontextualise these objects through photography, sculpture, and oral history, revealing how they reflect the societal values, trends, and personal narratives that shape our world.

-In her role as a heritage photographer (British Library, London Museum, The London Archives), Dominique specialises in creating digital surrogates – highly accurate reproductions of physical objects – and seamlessly integrates the same techniques into her creative process in an ongoing exploration of meticulous reproduction.
+In my role as a heritage photographer (British Library, London Museum, The London Archives), I specialise in creating digital surrogates – highly accurate reproductions of physical objects – and seamlessly integrate the same techniques into my creative process in an ongoing exploration of meticulous reproduction.

-Through her analysis of objects, she delves into themes of myth, falsity, and fabrication, examining how we are guided to perceive historical events by their reproduced forms.
-In doing so, she uncovers a hidden yet authentic layer of truth while also reflecting on the nature of history itself.
-Her work endeavours to challenge conventional notions of what is worthy of historical memory, turning disposable items into meaningful pieces of our collective past.
+Through my analysis of objects, I delve into themes of myth, falsity, and fabrication, examining how we are guided to perceive historical events by their reproduced forms.
+In doing so, I aim to uncover a hidden yet authentic layer of truth while also reflecting on the nature of history itself.
+My work endeavours to challenge conventional notions of what is worthy of historical memory, turning disposable items into meaningful pieces of our collective past.

 dominiquerussellprojects@gmail.com